 Additional coordination with your local municipality or the wastewater treatment plant (where you discharge your treated water to) is also essential.
-Prior to making any changes to processes within your wastewater treatment plant, you need to ensure that those changes keep you within the scope of your operating permit.
+When considering chemicals for wastewater treatment, ensure they align with your operating permit before making any changes.
 You also need to make sure that changes don’t have an unexpected consequence on the wastewater treatment plant.

 There are many enterprises that treat their water.
 When discharging water to the local municipalities, wastewater treatment plants may not realize that the enterprise contributes anywhere from 5 to 25% of the entire municipal system.